 - 1.1 During late 2019, the first cases of a new disease, later named COVID-19 by the World Health Organization (WHO), were reported by healthcare workers from Wuhan, China.
 In January 2020, the WHO declared COVID-19, as a public health emergency of international concern and later in March 2020 declared it a global pandemic. - 1.2 On 15 March 2020 the President of South Africa declared a national state of disaster on COVID -19, in terms of the Disaster Management Act; which introduced several restrictions aimed to curb the disease.
-Despite these measures, the numbers of COVID-19 increased dramatically and, on the 26th of March 2020, a document called the "Guiding Principles on the Prevention and Management of COVID-19 in SAMI", in a bid to provide guidance to the SAMI members on how to prevent and manage the spread of COVID-19 pandemic.
-The Guiding Principles were developed through the Mine Health and Safety Council (MHSC) in consultation with the tripartite stakeholders. - 1.3 On 26th of March 2020, a nation-wide lockdown was declared in South Africa.
-The President further announced that Companies whose operations require continuous processes such as furnaces and underground mine operations will be required to make arrangements for care and maintenance to avoid damage to their continuous operations.
-The lockdown was extended from the 16th of April 2020 to the end of April 2020. - 1.4 Also, the amended regulations were issued on the 16th of April 2020 in terms of section 27(2) of the Disaster Management Act, 2002.
-On 29th of April 2020, the Minister of Mineral Resources and Energy issued directions in terms of regulation 10(8) of the regulations issued in terms of section 27(2) of the Disaster Management Act No. 57 of 2002. - 1.5 Following an order handed down in the Labour Court of South Africa on 1st of May 2020, the DMRE in consultation with MHSC developed a guideline in accordance with Section 9 of the Mine Health and Safety Act 29 of 1996 ("the MHSA") (as amended).
-The guideline requires employers to prepare and implement a code of practice for the mitigation and management of COVD-19 outbreak.
+Despite these measures, the numbers of COVID-19 increased dramatically and, on the 26th of March 2020, a document called the "Guiding Principles on the Prevention and Management of COVID-19 in SAMI" was issued by the Department, in a bid to provide guidance to the SAMI members on how to prevent and manage the spread of COVID-19 pandemic.
+The Guiding Principles were developed through the Mine Health and Safety Council (MHSC) in consultation with the tripartite stakeholders. - 1.3 The President further announced that Companies whose operations require continuous processes such as furnaces and underground mine operations will be required to make arrangements for care and maintenance to avoid damage to their operations.
+The lockdown was extended from the 16th of April 2020 to the end of April 2020. - 1.4 On the 29th of April 2020, the Minister of Mineral Resources and Energy issued directions in terms of regulation 10(8) of the regulations issued in terms of section 27(2) of the Disaster Management Act No. 57 of 2002. - 1.5 Following an order handed down in the Labour Court of South Africa on the 1st of May 2020, the CIOM in consultation with MHSC developed a guideline in accordance with Section 9 of the Mine Health and Safety Act of 1996 (Act "29 of 1996 as amended) (the MHSA") (as amended).
+The guideline requires employers to prepare and implement a code of practice for the prevention, mitigation and management of COVID-19 outbreak.

-1.6 This guideline has been developed to provide a framework to mitigate and manage COVID-19 outbreak amongst employees in the SAMI.
+1.6 This guideline has been developed to provide a framework to mitigate and manage COVID-19 outbreak amongst employees in the South African Mining Industry and any other person/s (SAMI) and any other person/s they may contact in the community.